 Public health institutions like Johns Hopkins University have done a good job of keeping us up-to-date as well.
 Nonprofit organizations like Our World in Data visualize this data based on where you live or how you want to dissect the information.

-Apps for Vaccination Status
+How Are Apps Improving Vaccination Status Management?

 There appears to be an emerging market for apps that help validate vaccination status or test results.
 This will likely extend beyond the pandemic as more of our lives move to our phones.

 Vaxcard.com is one of the private efforts that uses solid UX principles to plug the holes in other poor experiences.
-Not only can users prove their vaccination status digitally through an app, but they’ll also create and send you a waterproof wallet-sized physical vaccination card.
+Not only can users prove their vaccination status digitally through an app, but they will also create and send you a waterproof wallet-sized physical vaccination card.
 Imagine if the CDC had thought to do that from the start.

 Clear, the private company that is already known for expedited lines at airport security, integrated a Health Pass feature that allows users to manage their test and vaccination information from their phone.